pascal-fb-martin/motionCenter/README.md

 - Goal 1: visualise all motion detection events in a web page that shows a per-month calendar and a daily timeline.
 - Goal 2: central motion configuration.
-- goal 3: graphical edit of motion mask.
+- Goal 3: graphical edit of motion mask.